-- a) a monthly lump-sum base compensation, based upon the number of assigned notemployed TANF customers, to ensure the Provider has quality and adequate staffing and infrastructure to provide wraparound case management and supportive services (see Table C.6.1); - b) an outcome-based compensation that is designed to incentivize the Provider for delivering specific and desired outcomes (see Table C.6.2); - c) a cost reimbursement component that reimburses the Provider for stipends, incentives, and discrete work-related expenses that the Provider disburses directly to customers (see Section C.6.3). - B.5 The District is also issuing a separate Request for Qualifications for HCA (RFQ No. DCPO-2011-H-0078, "Temporary Assistance for Needy Families (TANF) Employment Program - Job Placement Services") seeking Statement of Qualifications (hereinafter referred to as "SOQ") from Interested Service Providers (hereinafter referred to as "ISP") to only provide Job Placement Services to non-exempt adult TANF customers to assist them in preparing for, finding, and retaining unsubsidized employment in order to ultimately earn family-sustaining incomes.
-The Job Placement Services Request for Qualifications for HCA (hereinafter referred to as "RFQ") seeks ISPs to provide employment services to customers with low personal and health barriers and moderate to high levels of education and skills (i.e. customers that are deemed employable and ready to enter the workforce).
+- a) a monthly lump-sum base compensation, based upon the number of assigned notemployed TANF customers, to ensure the Provider has quality and adequate staffing and infrastructure to provide wraparound case management and supportive services (see Table C.6.1); - b) an outcome-based compensation that is designed to incentivize the Provider for delivering specific and desired outcomes (see Table C.6.2); - c) a cost reimbursement component that reimburses the Provider for stipends, incentives, and discrete work-related expenses that the Provider disburses directly to customers (see Section C.6.3). - B.5 The District is also issuing a separate Request for Qualifications for HCA (RFQ No. DCPO-2011-H-0072, "Temporary Assistance for Needy Families (TANF) Employment Program - Work Readiness and Placement Services") seeking Statement of Qualifications (hereinafter referred to as "SOQ") from Interested Service Providers (hereinafter referred to as "ISP") to provide Work Readiness and Placement Services to non-exempt adult TANF customers to assist them in enhancing their education and skill levels and in preparing for, finding, and retaining unsubsidized employment in order to ultimately earn family-sustaining incomes.
+The Work Readiness and Placement Services Request for Qualifications for HCA (hereinafter referred to as "RFQ") seeks ISPs to provide employment services to customers with low personal and health barriers and low levels of education and skills (i.e. customers that are not deemed employable).
 Those ISPs that submit SOQs to both RFQs and receive HCAs under both RFQs shall be required to maintain two separate operations with separate staff, except for the Program Director who can be shared across operations.
-In awarding HCAs to an ISP under both RFOs, the District must find that the ISP is qualified to satisfy all of the District's requirements.
+In awarding HCAs to an ISP under both RFQs, the District must find that the ISP is qualified to satisfy all of the District's requirements.

-END OF SECTION B
+\\\END OF SECTION B\\\